hermitgreen/text-retrieval/README.md

 # Text Retrieval
-Final project of CPP class in USTB
+Final project of CPP class USTB

 This program realizes the function of directional retrieval of corresponding text from txt files and statistics of frequency.